isomerpages/moe-northviewpri/_curriculum/English Language.md

 _Classroom Instruction_

-The department has developed a sustained silent reading programme known as GRIP10 (Guiding Readers with Interest & Pleasure for 10 minutes a day) to develop a community of keen readers who share the pleasure of reading with their classmates.
+The department has developed a sustained silent reading programme known as GRIP10 (Guiding Readers with Interest &amp; Pleasure for 10 minutes a day) to develop a community of keen readers who share the pleasure of reading with their classmates.